git-pull/tao-of-tmux/manuscript/10-command-line-kungfu.md

     $ tmux new-
     ambiguous command: new-, could be: new-session, new-window

-The limitation, as seen above, is command matches can collide.
+The limitation, as seen above, is that command matches can collide.
 There are multiple commands which begin with `new-`.
 So, if you wanted to use matches, `$ tmux new-s` for a new session, or `$ tmux new-w` for a new window would be the most efficient way.
 But the alias of `$ tmux new` for new session and